See-Bee9/c5-challenge-submissions/README.md

 * Do your best to consolidate changes into a single pull request.
 Sometimes mistakes happen, and I will accommodate multiple pull requests within reason.
 However, all pull requests must be submitted prior to the deadline.

 **No requests submitted after the deadline will be accepted.**

+Visit https://www.code-bowl.io/#/challenge/current for specific rules about a current challenge